 The last benefit of it is repelling mosquitoes.

 Like citronella incense sticks, jasmine incense is also very effective in repelling insects, especially mosquitoes and flies.
 People often use it as an element in preventing dengue outbreaks.
-Although this scent is aromatic to humans, some insects like mosquitoes are afraid of unpleasantness toward these scents.
+Although this scent is aromatic to humans, some insects like mosquitoes are afraid of the unpleasantness of these scents.

-Burning jasmine incense sticks seems to be an easy task, but you still need to keep these considerations in mind to avoid any potential risk:
+Burning jasmine incense sticks seems to be an easy task, but you still need to keep these considerations in mind to avoid any potential risks:

 Although you have already gained some insights about jasmine incense uses, there are some side effects.
-If you decide to burn it, you should refer to its side effects mentioned below:
+If you decide to burn it, you should refer to its side effects mentioned below.
+Besides, you can read more articles about side effects when using incense to learn more details.

 Doctors advise pregnant women to avoid using jasmine incense, as the odor of jasmine can cause premature contractions.